Private cloud deployment

 aigateway deploy install

-aigateway deploy install \
+aigateway deploy install --dry-run --show-manifests

 Upgrading an Existing Deployment